 If you ever find yourself out on a long run and you realize that you didn’t bring enough money to take care of your craving or to refuel, or anything of that sort, Garmin Pay will be your savior.

-With a few simple clicks, you can link your debit or credit card via the Garmin application on your phone and then sync it with your Forerunner 945.
+With a few simple clicks, you can link your debit or credit card via the Garmin application on your phone.
+Then, you can sync it with your Forerunner 945.
 The watch’s NFC capability will allow you to purchase any item, anywhere where NFC is supported.

 Just keep in mind that not every bank is supported.
 Refer to Garmin’s website to find out whether your bank is supported.